barrett122/CTF-Writeups/Google CTF 2019/Beginner Quest/Cookie World Order/README.md

 ![Chat](img/chat.png)

 So it seems like there is some basic anti-xss filtering in place.
 So the next thing to do was simply send messages and try and determine where the bounds are with what is filtered and what is not.
-After trying a few things it was obvious it's actually fairly leniant, img tags work fine, but it won't allow the `onload` property. `onerror` works just fine but it won't allow messages with the words "script" or "function" in them.
+After trying a few things it was obvious it's actually fairly leniant, `img` tags work fine, but it won't allow the `onload` property. `onerror` however, does work but it won't allow messages with the words "script" or "function" in them.

-What it does allow just fine however, are messages encoded as HTML Entities, regardless of their contents.
-As a result, we can just write an arbitrary XSS payload, encode the whole thing as HTML Entities set it to the onerror property, and send away.
+What it does allow, however, are messages encoded as HTML Entities, regardless of their contents.
+As a result, we can just write an arbitrary XSS payload, encode the whole thing as HTML Entities, set it to the onerror property, and send away.
 To test this we can use:

 ```html
 <img src="abc "onerror="alert(1)"/>